Hi I’m Christine Collins

 Tara was born with a compromised immune system and prone to all types of illnesses eventually getting Aspergilla’s in her spine a very nasty disease and she died at four, We regularly attended The German Shepherd club and trained her up to the top class with what we now know as aversive training we were told this is what you had to do to train a Shepherd the guilt has never gone she was so sick but she still gave her all.

 We now have two German Shepherds and both have been trained using only rewards NO PUNISHING METHODS.
 I have educated myself so I could look at the world through a dog’s eyes, gaining a Diploma in Canine Behaviour and also a diploma in Canine Health and Nutrition with BCCS in the UK.
-I am now studying for a Graduate Diploma in Canine Behaviour management with Compass Education in Scotland.
-I have attended workshops and seminars conducted by various knowledgeable teachers, eg; Kersti Seksell, Michael Tucker, Steve Austin, Ian Dunbar, Gabrielle Carter and have read various books and have now a preference for understanding the dogs brain through more study.
+I am now studying Advanced Diploma Level Six in Canine Behaviour at The International School for Canine Psychology and Behaviour.

-I believe the tide is turning in favour of dogs re training methods and understanding the welfare and needs of each dog as every one of them is an individual and need to be treated as such we owe that and more to them.
+I believe the tide is turning in favour of the dogs regarding training methods and understanding the welfare and needs of each dog as every one of them is an individual and need to be treated as such we owe them that and more.